PatternsTechGit/PT_Routing/README.md

-# Incorporating routing in Anguar application
+# Incorporating routing in Angular application

+## What is Routing

+Angular provides extensive set of navigation feature to accommodate simple scenario to complex scenario.
+The process of defining navigation element and the corresponding view is called Routing

+## About this exercise

+Previously we new scafolded Angular application in which we have integrated

+* FontAwesome
+* Bootstrap.

+In this exercise we will

+* Creating & Configuring Routes.
+* Parameterized Routes.

-In this exercise we are going to setup routes for a fictitious bank application called BBBank.
+we are going to setup routes for a fictitious bank application called BBBank.

-Since its going to be an application for a bank , it's going to have components like dashboard, create-account, manage-accounts, deposit-funds and transfer-funds etc
+Since its going to be an application for a bank, it's going to have components like dashboard, create-account, manage-accounts, deposit-funds and transfer-funds etc.

 we will also create one component to serve as PageNotFound Component, that will be shown when a user tries to access a path which is not configured.

 <font size="5" color="grey">**Step 1 : Creating Component**</font>